matrix-org/matrix-spec-proposals/proposals/3302-stories-via-to-device-messaging.md

 ## Unstable prefix

-Until this MSC is merged, clients should use the prefix `org.matrix.msc3302.stories.*` instead of `m.stories.*`
+Until this MSC is merged, clients should use the prefix `im.fluffychat.stories.*` instead of `m.stories.*`